Link copied to your clipboard

 How does a cash-out refinance work?

-Getting a cash-out refinance follows the same path as your existing mortgage.
+Getting a cash-out refinance follows the same path as your original mortgage.
 The only difference is that your new mortgage will have a larger balance due to the cash you’re pulling out.

 You’ll apply for a new mortgage based on your current balance plus the money you want to withdraw.
 You may also choose to include money for the closing costs to reduce your out-of-pocket expenses.
 Interest rates for a cash-out refinance tend to be a little higher than a purchase mortgage or a rate-and-term refinance.
 Depending on the interest rate, the remaining term of your existing mortgage, and the details of your new loan, your monthly payment could increase, decrease, or remain roughly the same.